dotnet/Comet/README.md

 ## Getting Started

-When you're ready to take a ride on the comet, head over to the wiki and follow the [Getting Started](https://github.com/Clancey/Comet/wiki/Getting-Started) guide.
+When you're ready to take a ride on the System.Maui, head over to the wiki and follow the [Getting Started](https://github.com/Clancey/System.Maui/wiki/Getting-Started) guide.

 ## Key Concepts

-Comet is an MVU style pattern:
+System.Maui is an MVU style pattern:

 ![MVU pattern](art/mvu-pattern.png)